 - Canada Business provides information on developing a detailed business plan.
 They also offer resources for starting a business.

-- Canada Business Ontario provides a solid guide on how to start a consulting business.
+- The Federal Economic Development Agency for southern Ontario provides a solid guide on how to start a consulting business in Ontario.

 - The Canadian Bankers Association has a resource to help you determine the financial structure of your business.